 Please note that timetables can be subject to change, especially at the start of the teaching block so please check the webpage directly.

-Any timetable clashes/issues should be reported to the Module Coordinator or quality-scienceengineering@swansea.ac.uk as a matter of urgency, who will then take appropriate action to resolve the issue.
+Any timetable clashes/issues should be reported to quality-scienceengineering@swansea.ac.uk as a matter of urgency, who will then take appropriate action to resolve the issue.